+D.6.
 List the mechanisms in place to detect, determine and resolve possible conflicts of interest between the company and/or its Group, and its board directors, executives, significant shareholders, and other related parties.

-All board directors and executives must make a prior declaration at the time of their appointment with regard to these matters.
-Furthermore, they are $\ \ \, \text{required to update this declaration on a regular basis, and whenever a potential situation of conflict arises.}$
+All directors and managers must make a prior declaration at the time of their appointment with regard to these matters.
+Furthermore, they are required to update this declaration on a regular basis, and whenever a potential situation of conflict arises.